Kayaking on Anna Maria Island

 If you need to rent a kayak for the day, week or longer head over to our Things to Do page here to rent single or double kayaks, and life jackets needed for a safe day on the water.

-If you are looking for a great kayak charter through the mangroves and nerby Preserves you can where you can book a tour.
-Happy Paddler is also a great local option for a great kayak tour on your own or with a knowledgable guide.
+If you are looking for a great kayak charter through the mangroves and nearby Preserves you can book a tour with Happy Paddler is a great local option for a fantastic kayak tour with a knowledgable guide.

 Anna Maria Island